m3erxer/m3erxer/README.md

-Hello, World.
-I'm @m3erxer- 👋 Hi, I’m @m3erxer, He/Him
+Hello, World, I'm @m3erxer- 👋 He/Him
 I'm interested in learning to code and building my skill-set to make a better life for myself and my family I have just started the Odin Project, and I am currently studying UX design and Intro to cybersecurity at Purdue Global I have an idea for an app and I am working on developing the skills to create and maintain an application.